-The results of the January 2019 Initial Test of Competence (ITC) of the South African Institute of Chartered Accountants' (SAICA) were released on Friday 29 March 2019.
+The results of the April 2021 Initial Test of Competence (ITC) of the South African Institute of Chartered Accountants (SAICA) released on Friday 2 July 2021, once again reaffirms the University of Johannesburg (UJ) as a leader in Accounting Education in South Africa.
 The ITC is the first of two professional examinations which candidate Chartered Accountants (CAs) are required to pass in order to register with SAICA as CAs, and the result tables compare the performance of all universities offering SAICA accredited degrees.

 “We are extremely proud of the fact that UJ has achieved an 85% first time pass rate with 196 students of the 2020 CTA cohort passing the exam” says Prof Ben Marx, Head of the Department of Accountancy at UJ.
 “We are even more proud when compared to SAICA’s overall national pass rate of 64,5%.
 Despite the challenges of Covid-19, UJ was able to seamlessly move to an online model in 2020, still managing to complete the academic year without any delays in 2020.
 This also testimony to the passion, agility, dedication and commitment shown by both staff and students during a very challenging year.”

 UJ also continues to contribute towards the overall growth of the Accounting profession with a total number of 216 candidates passing the strenuous SAICA ITC exams in 2021.